 Your upper eyelid is vulnerable to a somewhat different set of problems.
 As you age, excess skin can develop, forming a drooping hood over your eyelid.
 The fat pad that cushions your upper eyelid may also start to protrude, causing your inner eyelid to bulge awkwardly.
 This results in a sagging, tired, and “older” look.
 It can get difficult to apply makeup and, if very severe, can even start to impede your vision.

 Are You a Good Candidate for Eyelid Surgery?

 The best way to establish with certainty whether you would benefit from undergoing eyelid surgery is to come in for a consultation with Dr. Barach.
 That way, he can listen to your aesthetic concerns and examine your eye area and skin health to establish whether you are an appropriate candidate for the procedure.
 Patients with more extensive facial rejuvenation needs may benefit from combining brow lift surgery (also called forehead lift) with eyelid surgery while others may require facelift surgery to achieve their desired results.

-Suitable eyelid surgery candidates generally include those who:
+Suitable eyelid surgery candidates with Dr. Barach generally include those who:

 - Suffer from displaced fat and loss of muscle tone and skin elasticity that contribute to sagging upper eyelids, lower eyelids or both

 - Are in sound mental and physical health

 - Understand the advantages and potential disadvantages of the procedure